- Roadmap Terminology

 Student Enrollment Applications and Certificate Information

-Deadlines for submission are posted at the Clinic Office and published in FlaLaw.
-After the application period, Clinic Staff will email clinic offers to students and students must respond within 48 hours of the course schedule posting for that semester.
+After the application period, Clinic staff will email clinic offers to students and students must respond within 48 hours of the course schedule posting for that semester.
 Upon acceptance, students will be automatically registered in the course.

 Wait lists often exist for entry into the clinics.
-Students who wish to maximize their likelihood for enrollment are advised to plan ahead, take appropriate prerequisite courses, and gain preference points by taking additional courses as listed for each Clinic.
+Students who wish to maximize their likelihood for enrollment are advised to plan ahead, take appropriate prerequisite courses, and gain preference points by taking additional courses as listed for each Clinic or Field Placement.

 Legal Intern Certification (CLI)

-Students must become certified by the Florida Supreme Court for practice in the Criminal and most Civil clinics by applying to the Florida Supreme Court and by meeting the requirements of Chapter 11, Rules Regulating The Florida Bar (aka “Student Practice Rule”).
+Students must become certified by the Florida Supreme Court for practice in the Criminal Law Field Placements and some Civil clinics by applying to the Florida Supreme Court and by meeting the requirements of Chapter 11, Rules Regulating The Florida Bar (aka “Student Practice Rule”).

-Students who participate in the Mediation Clinic or Conservation Clinic are not required to obtain Legal Intern Certification.
+Students who participate in the Mediation Clinic, Immigration Clinic, Veterans and Servicemembers Legal Clinic, or Conservation Clinic are not required to obtain Legal Intern Certification.

 1) To be eligible to become a CLI, students must first register with the Florida Board of Bar Examiners and receive a “Notice of Registrant Clearance” Letter.
 This will take at least 3-6 months.
 A copy of this letter is required to be attached to the student’s application for any clinic that requires CLI certification.